1973 Z1 900 Super 4

 All Z1 Engine Numbers are stamped on a 65mm by 14mm raised platform on right side of engine.

-All Z1 engines were painted black with polished aluminum fins and covers.
+All Z1 engines were painted black, with polished aluminum fins and covers.

-All Z1 engines were painted black with polished aluminum fins and covers.
+All Z1 engines were painted black, with polished aluminum fins and covers.

-Frame number is stamped on left side of headstock.
+The frame number is stamped on left side of headstock.

-This date on the sticker is when it was actually made not when it was exported, imported or sold.
+This manufacturers conformity sticker was required for US imports.
+It has info including weight and the date of manufacture.
+This date on the sticker reflects when it was actually made, not when it was exported, imported or sold.
+The original sticker never will come off unless intentionally removed.

-This date on the sticker is when it was actually made not when it was exported, imported or sold.
+This manufacturers conformity sticker was required for US imports.
+It has info including weight and the date of manufacture.
+This date on the sticker reflects when it was actually made, not when it was exported, imported or sold.
+The original sticker never will come off unless intentionally removed.

 The Z1 colors: Orange on Brown or Yellow on Green (only available in Europe).